ACoAs – Set GOALS to MEET NEEDS (Part 3)

 THIS LIST is about how negative relationships can controls us :

-CHILDREN – expressing our love for / attachment to them can go too far, being afraid to set boundaries or they won’t love us, or not teach them discipline so they won’t angry
+CHILDREN – expressing your love for / attachment to them can go too far, being afraid to set boundaries or they won’t love you, or not teach them discipline so they won’t be angry at you

 -OR-